gvwilson/thirdbit/_posts/2014/2014-05-01-wise-as-athena.md

   Katy Huff has written <a href="http://sciencereview.berkeley.edu/wise-athena-swifter-hermes/">an article</a>
   for the Berkeley Science Review about our recent bootcamp for women in science and engineering in California.
-  It's a good summary of what Software Carpentry is all about as well&mdash;please check it out.
+  It's a good summary of what Software Carpentry is all about as well–please check it out.
 </p>